 Georgian Bay Sanitation Inc. was established in 1968 by Alfred Bidan.
-Alfred and his wife Anita owned and operated the business for 17 years.
-They provided a variety of services including Septic and Holding Tank Pumping, and snow removal.
+Alfred and his wife, Anita, owned and operated the business for 17 years.
+They provided a variety of services including septic and holding tank pumping and snow removal.
 Anita also supplied customers with all their pipe and plumbing necessities.

-In 1985, Alfred sold the septic and snow removal business to his eldest daughter, Doris and her husband Martin Robillard.
+In 1985, Alfred sold the septic and snow removal business to his eldest daughter, Doris, and her husband, Martin Robillard.
 Martin and Doris continued to provide their customers with the same small-town, hard-working motto, "Quality Work at Affordable Prices."
-Martin continued to provide customers with all their sanitation needs in Tiny Township and surrounding area.
+Martin continued to provide customers with all their sanitation needs in Tiny Township and surrounding areas.

-While Doris worked full time as a teacher and a part-time book keeper.
-Doris' brother Don Bidan dispatched for Martin during the school year and helped provide Doris assistance during the busy summer months.
+While Doris worked full-time as a teacher and a part-time bookkeeper, Doris' brother, Don Bidan, dispatched for Martin during the school year and helped provide Doris assistance during the busy summer months.

-He is often called on for his expertise where he can provide knowledge to customers, lawyers and real-estate companies on the conditions of the septic systems.
+He is often called on for his expertise where he can provide knowledge to customers, lawyers and real estate companies on the conditions of the septic systems.

-In 2000, the youngest sibling, Laurie partnered up with Martin and Keith.
+In 2000, the youngest sibling, Laurie, partnered up with Martin and Keith.
 Laurie began working full-time on the snow removal trucks and helping her mom part-time in the office.
 By the time spring hit, she was working full-time on the portable toilet truck with her dad and continuing to assist her mom with the books.

-By that fall, Laurie had developed a computer program that would not only save her time in the office but would also help the business run more efficiently.
+By that fall, Laurie had developed a computer program that would not only save her time in the office, but would also help the business run more efficiently.
 With Laurie's business background and education in business and accounting, it was an easy transition into the family business.